ttezel/twit/README.md

 # twit API:

-Just 3 methods.
-They cover the full twitter API.
+Just 3 methods to access the full twitter API.

 ##`T.get(path, [params], callback)`
 GET any of the REST API Endpoints.